 ‘I recommend growing your gooseberries in a sunny spot, but believe it or not, your gooseberries will grow perfectly in more shaded areas as well – they’re perfect for north-facing gardens,’ explains Lucie Bradley of garden product company, Two Wests.
 ‘Additionally, I usually recommend sheltering your growing fruits, but gooseberries can handle exposed positions.’

 You need a good, moist, but well-drained soil that doesn’t become waterlogged in the rainy, wintery seasons.
+It would be a gooseberry growing mistake to plant them in area of poor drainage.
 ‘It will also benefit your gooseberries to add organic matter or soil improver to your plants,’ says Lucie.
 ‘If your soil is more clay based, this will help with draining the water away.
 If your soil is more sand based, this will retain some all-important moisture.’

 Gooseberry bushes can be planted against a wall or fence and trained against them, reducing the amount of space they take up in a bed or border.